cloudsimplus/cloudsimplus/README.md

 CloudSim Plus provides a lot of exclusive features, ranging from the most basic ones that are missing in CloudSim to advanced features that enable implementation of more realistic simulation scenarios.

+- [Horizontal VM scaling](cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/LoadBalancerByVmHorizontalScalingExample.java), allowing dynamic creation of VMs according to an overload condition.
+Such a condition is defined by a predicate that can check different VM resources usage such as CPU, RAM or BW.
 - [Parallel execution of simulations](cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/ParallelSimulationsExample.java), allowing several simulations to be run simultaneously, in a isolated way, inside a multi-core computer.
 - [Listeners](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/listeners/) objects to enable simulation monitoring.
 - [Builders](/cloudsim-plus/src/main/java/org/cloudsimplus/builders/) to enable creating multiple simulation objects with same configuration.